🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Impact on Your Trading

-• 5-cent spread: upfront expense $50 (spread cost only)
+• 5-cent spread: upfront expense $50 (attributable to spread)

 • 1-cent spread: upfront expense $10

-• Monthly trading across 20 markets annually: $960 versus $192
+• Monthly activity across 20 markets yields annual costs of $960 versus $192

 Where to Find the Most Liquid Prediction Markets

-PolyGram's deepest prediction markets include:
+PolyGram's deepest markets by liquidity include:

 FAQ